On this page:

-In the context of ecommerce marketing, attribution is the process of attributing revenue from an order onto the marketing action(s) that lead to that sale occurring.
+In ecommerce marketing, attribution is the process by which revenue from an order is attributed to the marketing action(s) which led to the sale occurring.

 The model or logic used to attribute orders to the marketing actions is called an attribution model.